Learn forex trading today!

 Margin is not a transaction cost, but more a security deposit which the broker holds while a forex trade is open.
 Trading currencies on margin enables traders to increase their exposure.

 Leverage in Forex is the relation of the trader’s funds to the size of the broker’s credit.
 Basically, leverage is borrowed capital used to increase the potential returns.
 The Forex leverage size usually exceeds the invested capital for multiple times.

 In order to understand how to manage an account, traders must have a good understanding of the leverage and margin level requirements offered by each forex broker as failing to properly manage both will result in a margin call and the broker will liquidate a traders position in order to ensure that their losses do not reach a level where their margin is insufficient to cover them.
 Leverage can work both ways: a traders’ profits can increase but so can their losses.

-Swap is the interest that a trader pays or earns when a position is left open overnight.
+Swap or Overnight fee(or rollover fee) is the interest that a trader pays or earns when a position is left open overnight.
 Swaps are usually presented in pips per lots traded and vary among brokers and currency pairs.
 Some forex brokers offer swap free or islamic accounts for traders usually from islamic countries, as this is against their religion.